bookmark-org/bookmark/README.md

 ## Basic Commands: Development

-Run app:
+Run the app:

 ```
-# Install elixir dependencies
+# Install Elixir dependencies
 mix deps.get

-# Run the Elixir app locally + DB and a Archivebox server in containers
+# Run the Elixir app locally + DB and an Archivebox server in containers
 make dev
 ```

 Now you can visit [`localhost:4000`](http://localhost:4000)

-Stop app:
+Stop the app:

 ```
 make stop # Terminates the execution of all containers